leapfrogtechnology/just-handlebars-helpers/README.md

 {{currency 1000000 code='EUR' precision=2}}  => 1 000 000,00 €
 ```

-Note: The currency formatting parameters is used from [https://github.com/smirzaei/currency-formatter](https://github.com/smirzaei/currency-formatter).
+Note: The currency formatting parameters are used from [https://github.com/smirzaei/currency-formatter](https://github.com/smirzaei/currency-formatter).

 ## Testing the helpers